-2. Rating Panels

-To review and rate applications, HUD may establish panels, which may include experts or consultants not currently employed by HUD to obtain certain expertise.
+- 2. Rating Panels.
+To review and rate applications, HUD may establish panels that may include experts or consultants not currently employed by HUD to obtain certain expertise. - 3.
+Ranking.

-3. Ranking

 HUD will fund applications in rank order, until all available program funds are awarded.
-In order to be considered for funding, an applicant must receive a minimum score of 75 points out of a possible 100 points for Factors 1 through 5, plus up to two bonus points that may be awarded for activities conducted in the RC/EZ/EC-II communities, as described in the General Section.
+In order to be considered for funding, an applicant must receive a minimum score of 75 points out of a possible 100 points; plus up to two bonus points that may be awarded for activities conducted in the RC/EZ/EC-II communities, as described in the General Section.
 If two or more applications have the same number of points, the application with the most points for Factor 3 shall be selected.
-If there is still a tie, the application with the most points for Factor 1 shall be selected.
-If there is still a tie, the application with the most points for Factors 2, 4 and then 5 shall be selected, in that order, until the tie is broken.
-HUD reserves the right to make selections out of rank order to provide for geographic distribution of grantees.
+If there is still a tie, the application with the most points for Factor 1shall be selected.
+If there is still a tie, the application with the most points for Factor 2, 4, and then 5 shall be selected in that order, until the tie is broken.
+HUD reserves the right to select out of rank order to provide for geographic distribution of grantees.

 HUD also reserves the right to reduce the amount of funding requested in order to fund as many highly ranked applications as possible.
 Additionally, if funds remain after funding the highest ranked applications, HUD may fund part of the next highest-ranking application.
-If an applicant turns down an award offer, HUD will make an award to the next highest-ranking application.
+If an applicant turns down the award offer, HUD will make an award to the next highest-ranking application.
 If funds remain after all selections have been made, the remaining funds will be carried over to the next funding cycle's competition.

-4. Correction to Deficient Applications
+4. Corrections to Deficient Applications.
 See the General Section.

-C. Anticipated Announcement and Award Dates
+C. Anticipated Announcement and Award Dates.